-A. Determine and obtain the necessary physician referral and medical records to assess the potential participant.

-- a. the procedure to obtain informed consent from participant to meet legal requirements. - b. information and documentation required for program participation.
+- A. Determine and obtain the necessary physician referral and medical records to assess the potential participant. - 1) Knowledge of: - a. the procedure to obtain informed consent from participant to meet legal requirements. - b. information and documentation required for program participation.